Website: https://www.natashahanova.com/

 What do you expect from writers during the #RevPit revision process, including communication?

 Writing is easy.
 Writing well is hard.
-I expect you to be open to feedback and ready to work hard.
+I expect writers to be open to feedback and ready to work hard.
 I love brainstorming and there may be times when we’ll need to work together to find solutions.
 Communication is key and given the tight timeline, quick responses will help us get the most out of this process.

 What hobbies do you have outside of writing and editing?